MedicTests.com‘s Quick and Dirty Guide to Acid Base Balance

 We can measure the amount of respiratory acid in the arterial blood using blood gases.
 They measure the amount of each gas in your blood.
 We measure the pH, the amount of carbon dioxide (PaCO2) and the amount of oxygen in the blood (PaO2).

 PaCO2 is the partial pressure of carbon dioxide.
 We can measure it to see how much respiratory acid (CO2) there is in the blood.
 We use arterial blood gas tests to check it.
 How much respiratory acid (CO2) should there be?
 The normal value is 35-45 mmHg (mmHg just means millimeters of mercury, its a measurement of pressure.)
 The (a) in PaCO2 just stands for arterial.
 If you measured venous blood gasses, the levels are different and PvCO2 is used.
 If CO2 is HIGH, it means there is a buildup of respiratory acids because he’s not breathing enough CO2 away.
 If your pH is acidic, and your CO2 is HIGH, its considered respiratory acidosis.
 If CO2 is LOW, it means there are not enough respiratory acids because he’s probably hyperventilating too much CO2 away.
-When pH is high, and CO2 is high, this is called Respiratory Alkalosis.
+When pH is high, and CO2 is low, this is called Respiratory Alkalosis.

 On the trucks, pETCO2 (End Tidal Carbon Dioxide) is sometimes used and is expressed as a percentage. instead of measuring the pressure in mmHg to measure the effectiveness of ventilations and circulation.
 A pETCO2 of 5-6% roughly equates to a PaCO2 of 35-45mmHg, so titrate your ventilations to achieve 5-6% pETCo2.